DOT Medical Exam

 Challenges and Considerations

 For employers, it's crucial to understand the implications of the DOT medical exam for their workforce.
 Employers must ensure that all their drivers are certified as fit to drive and maintain up-to-date records of their medical certificates.
+Where to Get a Fed Med Card.
 Employers also play a role in supporting their drivers' health and wellness, as healthier drivers are more likely to pass their medical exams and perform well on the job.

 Staying Compliant with DOT Medical Exam Regulations